Rust-GCC/gccrs/gcc/config/rs6000/vsx.md

   else
     {
       /* Reverse value of byte element indexes by XORing with 0xFF.
-	 Reverse the 32-byte section identifier match by subracting bits [0:2] of elemet from 7.  */
+	 Reverse the 32-byte section identifier match by subtracting bits [0:2] of element from 7.  */
       int value = INTVAL (operands[4]);
       rtx vreg = gen_reg_rtx (V16QImode);